merks/p2repo-sbom/docs/overview.md

 ### Under Construction

-The Tycho SBOMs don't properly use the bom-ref of the component for specifying dependencies but rather are using two different styles, either the pgk:maven or pkg:p2 for a given component.
+The Tycho SBOMs don't properly use the bom-ref of the component for specifying dependencies but rather are using two different styles, either the pkg:maven or pkg:p2 for a given component.
 Also it has references to components that don't exist in the final distribution, e.g., `*.source` bundles.
 In the end, we can't really even a hack a workaround because the SBOM does not contain the BSN of the component, only the maven coordinates.
 The Tycho SBOMs seem to have odd components that aren't actually in the product repository,